OfficineArduinoTorino/ITS-Torino/_schede/1_project.markdown

 - Alexandra Maria
 - Jari

+Codes and materials for this project can be found [here](https://github.com/OfficineArduinoTorino/ITS-Torino/tree/master/Final%20Projects/gruppo%201%20Smart%20Mirror)

 # The idea
 We had the idea to create a mirror, a smart mirror, to allow the users to save time in the morning and become aware of  the information they want to know.